freenas/freenas-docs/userguide/jails.rst

    :file:`/mnt/{poolname}/iocage/jails/{jailname}`.
 When iocage is updated, the :file:`config.json` configuration file is backed up as :file:`/mnt/{poolname}/iocage/jails/{jailname}/config_backup.json`.
-   The backup config can be used to restore previous jail settings.
+   The backup file can be renamed to :file:`config.json` to restore previous jail settings.

 .. index:: Add Jail, New Jail, Create Jail